Matco Tools: Distribution

-Wage Theft
+Wage theft

-On April 28th, 2022, Matco Tools paid more than $15 million to resolve allegations that it misclassified employees as contractors in order to avoid paying its workers overtime pay and deny them of their mandated breaks.
+On April 28, 2022, Matco Tools paid more than $15 million to resolve allegations that it misclassified employees (California Distributors) as contractors in order to avoid paying its workers overtime pay and deny them of their mandated breaks.

 Motorsport sponsorships

-Matco sponsors, or has sponsored, several professional racing teams, including 3-time Top Fuel champion and 45-time NHRA winner Antron Brown, and NHRA Super Comp champion and Funny Car racer Jack Beckman.
+Matco sponsors, or has sponsored, several professional racing teams, including 4-time Top Fuel champion and 45-time NHRA winner Antron Brown, and NHRA Super Comp champion and Funny Car racer Jack Beckman.